2025 Enderlin tornado: Peak intensity in Ransom County

+Entrance into Cass County and dissipation

+The mesocyclone of the tornado seen on a Ring doorbell.

-The violent tornado then crossed ND 46 into Cass County, and devastated two homes, with two deaths occurring in this area.
-The first home, along with a well-built detached garage nearby, was obliterated and swept away with all the debris scattered downwind of both structures.
+The violent tornado then crossed ND 46 into Cass County, and devastated two homesteads, with two deaths occurring in this area.
+The first farmhouse, along with a well-built detached garage nearby, was obliterated and swept away with all the debris scattered downwind of both structures.
 It was acknowledged that the tornado may have been even stronger at this location, but insufficient anchoring prevented a rating higher than mid-range EF4.
-The second house, located approximately 300 yd to the west of the first along 140th Avenue SE, along with nearby outbuildings, was leveled.
+The second property, located approximately 300 yd to the west of the first along 140th Avenue Southeast, along with nearby outbuildings, was leveled.
 The tornado then crossed over the Maple River, leveling another swath of trees.

-Dissipation

-The tornado then turned due north and paralleled 140th Avenue SE, snapping trees and damaging crops at EF2 strength.
-It also caused EF1 damage as it crossed along 52nd Street SE, shattering the windows of a home and inflicting roof damage to a mobile home.
+The tornado then turned due north and paralleled 140th Avenue Southeast, snapping trees and damaging crops at EF2 strength.
+It also caused EF1 damage as it crossed along 52nd Street Southeast, shattering the windows of a home and inflicting roof damage to a mobile home.
 The tornado then turned north-northwestward, leveling another farmhouse at high-end EF3 strength, and snapping numerous trees; one person was killed in the house.
 After snapping more trees at EF2 strength, the tornado turned northwestward and toppled four tall steel electrical transmission towers at low-end EF3 strength; it also snapped wooden power poles in this area as it crossed County Road 38.
-The tornado then quickly narrowed and weakened as it sharply looped back to the south along the southern end of the Utke Waterfowl Production Area, crossing County Road 16 twice, and snapping some additional hardwood tree trunks at EF2 strength before dissipating just west of the 50th Street SE and 138th Avenue SE intersection at 11:21 p.m.
+The tornado then quickly narrowed and weakened as it sharply looped back to the south along the southern end of the Utke Waterfowl Production Area, crossing County Road 16 twice, and snapping some additional hardwood tree trunks at EF2 strength before dissipating just west of the 50th Street SE and 138th Avenue Southeast intersection at 11:20 p.m.
 Central Daylight Time (UTC–5), approximately 5 mi southwest of Alice.

-Overall, the tornado was on the ground for 19 minutes, had a path length of 12.10 mi, and reached a peak width of 1.05 mi.
+Overall, the tornado was on the ground for 16 minutes, had a path length of 12.1 mi, and reached a peak width of 1.05 mi.
 According to the Enderlin–Sheldon Fire Department, 10 homes sustained some form of damage from the storm.
-Shortly after the dissipation of the Enderlin tornado, a second large tornado formed just east of the first tornado's path at 11:22 p.m.
+Shortly after the dissipation of the initial Enderlin tornado, a second large tornado formed just east of the first tornado's path at 11:22 p.m.
 CDT.
 Moving southeast, this second tornado caused EF2 damage to trees and outbuildings across a 6.82 mi path before dissipating at 11:34 p.m.
 CDT.